PapirusDevelopmentTeam/papirus-icon-theme/README.md

 Papirus is a free and open source SVG icon theme for Linux, based on [Paper Icon Set](https://github.com/snwh/paper-icon-theme) with a lot of new icons and a few extras, like [Hardcode-Tray support](#hardcoded-tray-icons), [KDE colorscheme support](#kde-colorscheme), [Folder Color support](#folders-color), and [others](#extras).

-Papirus icon theme is available in four variants:
+Papirus icon theme is available in six variants:

- - Papirus (for light theme and dark panel)
+ - Papirus (for Arc Darker)
- - Papirus Dark (for dark theme and panel)
+ - Papirus Dark (for Arc Dark)
  - Papirus Light (for light theme and panel)
+ - Papirus Adapta (for Adapta)
+ - Papirus Adapta Nokto (for Adapta Nokto)
  - ePapirus (for elementary OS and Pantheon Desktop)

 ## Installation